 Rose decided to start a petition.
 She went through all the MLAs on the website to choose someone she thought could help.
-She was especially taken by Miss Nuttall because she is also a young person, and she saw that she was the Greens education spokesperson.
+She was especially taken by Miss Nuttall because she is also a young person, and she saw that she was the Greens' education spokesperson.
 Gen Z representation really matters.
 Rose contacted Miss Nuttall's office and asked for help.
-She then spent many lunchtimes gathering the signatures of her fellow students and some teachers.
-She got her friends involved in gathering signatures and she brought them to Miss Nuttall and to me, and we all gathered together at the Jammo shops after school a few weeks ago.
+Then she spent many lunchtimes gathering signatures of her fellow students and some teachers.
+She got her friends involved in gathering signatures and she brought them to Miss Nuttall and to me, and we all gathered together at Jammo after school and at the shops a few weeks ago.
 She set herself a target of 500 and she has exceeded that.
 That was so well done.

 Climate change is making our climate hotter later in the year.
-We used to get temperatures in the high 30s in summer.
+We used to get temperature in the high 30s in summer.
 Now the high 30s are lingering until late into autumn, when the kids are back in the classrooms.
 It is unreasonable to require our young people to learn in an environment without adequate ventilation and without adequate cooling.
 Perhaps one of the petition calls should have been to make the Legislative Assembly not have functioning air conditioning until Canberra High School does!
 Kids have no option but to be at school.
 The least we can do is make it a reasonable temperature inside, and over 30 degrees is not reasonable.

-I also point out that Canberra High School does not seem to have solar panels yet.
+I would also like to point out that Canberra High School does not seem to yet have solar panels.
 That would also be a valuable addition.
 This is part of our climate adaptation response and we need to up our game.
 We need to better coordinate and help our facilities to adapt to the climate changes we already have locked in.